The Alpenglow 100

 Our 100km mandatory gear list will be based on what each year presents in the lead up to race day.
 The bare minimum 100km mandatory gear for all runners on a sunny nice weather weekend will be as follows:

-buff / toque / gloves / running pack / water & food supplies / 2x space blankets or 1x emerg bivy / windproof hooded jacket / whistle attached to outside of pack or clothing / collapsible cup to be used at all aid stations for beverages and food (we are a 100% cupless race)
+buff / toque / gloves / running pack / water & food supplies / 2x space blankets or 1x emerg bivy / windproof hooded jacket / whistle attached to outside of pack or clothing / collapsible cup to be used at all aid stations for beverages and food (we are a 100% cupless race, except for hot food items where we’ll provide cups for soups and hot coffee)

 100km runners will need to add two light sources of minimum 150 lumens each, such as headlamp and hand torch, both in working condition.
 Bring spare batteries for your lights.
 You start your race by running overnight!
 Time between sunset and sunrise on race weekend is 7h12m.